codlocker/codlocker/README.md

 ### Hi there 👋

-This is a tiny little corner of Github but you can obviously connect with me over from my own [platform](https://codlocker.github.io/ipsit-portfolio)
+This is a tiny little corner of Github where you can see the projects I work on in Github.
+Lets connect over my social media [platform](https://codlocker.github.io/ipsit-portfolio)

 [![codlocker's GitHub stats](https://github-readme-stats.vercel.app/api?username=codlocker)](https://github.com/anuraghazra/github-readme-stats)